zamiang/zamiang-dot-com/posts/_posts/2014-05-22-learnings.md

 entrepreneurs from the non-successful ones is pure perseverance."

 These quotes are all pretty useless.
-This blog post is about some little platituds that have taken on some real meaning for me through experience and now provide a framework for future projects.
+This blog post is about some little platitudes that have taken on some real meaning for me through experience and now provide a framework for future projects.

 ## Build something you can make time for